-The Church of England's Living in Love and Faith listening process closes at the end of April 2022, so now is the time to get involved if you haven’t already!
+The Church of England's Living in Love and Faith listening process closed at the end of April 2022.

-Watch this short film to hear why The Rev Jane Winter, Living in Love and Faith Advocate for the Diocese, thinks it is so important that we take the opportunity to be part of this conversation.
+In this short film, The Rev Jane Winter, Living in Love and Faith Advocate for the Diocese, explains why it was so important that people took the opportunity to be part of the conversation.

 Here's what some of the parishes in the Diocese who have taken part in the conversation have to say about their experience:

 "When the information and resources about LLF became available, after some discussion it was decided by the Team that the best way to tackle this for us, was to teach it on Sunday mornings, in order to reach most people.